ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering publish allowlist
 {: #publish-offering-allowllist}

 Run the following command to publish a product from your private catalog to a set of allowlisted accounts.
-After the product is published, users in the allowlisted accounts can create an instance and start using it.
+After the product is published, users in the allowlisted accounts can create an instance and start to use it.

 ```bash
 ibmcloud catalog offering publish allowlist [--catalog CATALOG][--offering OFFERING][--account-ids ACCOUNT-IDS]